dzarro/idl-python/README.md

-# idl-python
+# python-idl
-Useful scripts to install and run IDL-Python bridge
+Useful scripts to install and run Python-IDL bridge